 Highways England will expect all their suppliers to:

 - avoid all links to fraud or conflict of interest in their business and supply chain

 - support Highways England goals and values and focus on achieving customer satisfaction in terms of safe roads, reliable journeys and informed travellers

 - be able to deliver the level of quality needed

 - provide a fair and equal workplace and fight bullying and discrimination

 - deliver year-on-year efficiency

-- manage and deliver their own performance to all aspects of the contract, addressing issues before Highways Agency measurement and intervention
+- manage and deliver their own performance to all aspects of the contract, addressing issues before Highways England measurement and intervention

 - adhere to all appropriate legislation, including data protection obligations

-The Highways Agency uses procurement to support government sustainability priorities and to monitor supplier response.
-The Highways Agency and their suppliers must consider:
+Highways England uses procurement to support government sustainability priorities and to monitor supplier response.
+Highways England and their suppliers must consider:

 - sustainable consumption and production

 - natural resources